rezaamini-ir/easypanel/docs/configuration.md

 Admin Identifier class uses a Facade, and You can change the base class very easily.

-For example, if You want to change strategy of identifying administrators, You can create a class with a public `check($id)` method:
+For example, if You want to change the strategy of identifying administrators, You can create a class with a public `check($id)` method:

 ```php
 namespace App\Services\Auth;